paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 **Note**: In particular, warp syncing algorithms create a "jump" in the chain from a block to a much later block.
 Any subscription that is active when the warp syncing happens will receive a `stop` event.

+No more event will be generated with this `subscriptionId`.

 ## Pinning

 The current finalized block reported in the `initialized` event, and each subsequent block reported with a `newBlock` event, is automatically considered by the JSON-RPC server as *pinned*.
 A block is guaranteed to not leave the node's memory for as long as it is pinned, making it possible to call functions such as `chainHead_unstable_header` on it.
 Blocks must be unpinned by the JSON-RPC client by calling `chainHead_unstable_unpin`.